-Time is of the essence in order to realize the opportunities that can be addressed through appropriate application of research results.
-While some communities in Alberta have already experienced impacts from the mountain pine beetle infestation there is still time to provide essential information that may be derived from research under the program for implementation at both the provincial and local level.
+Time is of the essence to realize the opportunities that can be achieved through the appropriate application of research results.
+While some communities in Alberta have already experienced impacts from the mountain pine beetle infestation, there is still time to provide essential information derived from research under this Research Theme for implementation at both the provincial and local levels.